Mounting concerns about the economic cost of the coronavirus outbreak have sent financial markets reeling this week.

 The scope of the coronavirus outbreak has escalated over the past week from a regional outbreak to potentially becoming a global pandemic, with the World Health Organization saying the majority of new cases are now outside of China.

-Risk assets moved lower after the Centers for Disease Control and Prevention (CDC) press conference on Tuesday, where officials noted it’s not a matter of if, but a question of when the virus will spread in the United States, adding that a global pandemic was likely.
+Risk assets moved lower after the Centers for Disease Control and Prevention (CDC) press conference on Tuesday, where officials noted it’s not a matter of if, but a question of when the virus will spread in the United States, adding that a global pandemic is likely.
 The director of the CDC later assured, however, that steps taken by the United States to contain the virus have worked and that the country is well prepared to deal with an outbreak.1

-The fallout has sent U.S. Treasury yields to record lows and the market is pricing in about 75 basis points of rate cuts from the U.S. Federal Reserve (Fed) over the next year.2 The potential for a broader disruption in economic activity—and global growth—looks increasingly likely and supply chain ramifications could be sizable and global in nature.
+The fallout has sent U.S. Treasury yields to record lows, and the market is pricing in about 75 basis points of rate cuts from the U.S. Federal Reserve (Fed) over the next year.2 The potential for a broader disruption in economic activity—and global growth—looks increasingly likely, and supply chain ramifications could be sizable and global in nature.

 The economic consequences could takes months to fully unfold

 Global growth expectations have already been revised lower, and the overall expectation is for a gradual recovery to take place during the second and third quarters of the year instead of initial estimates for a sharp V-shaped recovery.

 In the past weeks, concerns about the impact of the outbreak have evolved from a demand shock to a broader supply shock as a result of the interruption to the supply chain—mainly in the auto segment (e.g., South Korea, Japan)—and to some extent pharmaceuticals, electronics, and the broad manufacturing sector.